 I thought date nights were expensive back then.
 With the arrival of children comes the added expense of a babysitter.
-Whatever a night out used to cost is now double and then some.
-One of the ways to save is to have a date night in.
+Whatever a night out used to cost is now double, at least.
+A better way to save is to have a date night in.
 Don’t get me wrong.
-Going out is still a good investment, but a date night in here and there can save a lot of money while also being fun.
+Going out is still a good investment, but when you can’t leave the house or want to save cash, a date night in is ideal.
 Here are 7 things to do on a date at home.

 Sit around the fire pit.

 There’s nothing cozier than sitting together and staring into a fire on a crisp night.
-Roast some hot dogs or kabobs on a stick.
-Make s’mores or just marshmallows.
-If you want to take it up a level, you could string white Christmas lights in the trees and/bushes around the yard.
+Roast hot dogs or kabobs on a stick.
+Make s’mores or just enjoy marshmallows.
+If you want to take it up a level, string white Christmas lights in the trees and bushes around the yard.
 There’s nothing cozier than sitting together and staring into a fire on a crisp night.